jaclu/iSH-IP-stats/README.md

 ## Purpose

-This provides utilities to retrieve IP information directly within iSH, similar to what is normally found in iOS settings.
+This provides utilities to retrieve IP information directly within iSH, same to what is available in iOS Settings.
 Since IP information isn't directly available in iSH, these utilities rely on iOS Shortcuts triggered when the network connects or disconnects to maintain a file with the current IP that is accessible to iSH.

 ## Tools Provided